 Main Subheading

 Linear functions are a fundamental concept in mathematics, representing relationships characterized by a constant rate of change.
-This means that for every unit increase in the independent variable (typically denoted as x), the dependent variable (typically denoted as y) changes by a fixed amount.
+Basically, for every unit increase in the independent variable (typically denoted as x), the dependent variable (typically denoted as y) changes by a fixed amount.
 Graphically, this manifests as a straight line, making them visually intuitive and easy to work with.
 The simplicity of linear functions makes them a powerful tool for modeling various phenomena in our daily lives.

 Comprehensive Overview